Understanding the disability support and aged care sectors

 Occupational coverage

 Awards can apply to employees because of their specific job or occupation.
-This means they can work for different businesses across different industries and generally stay covered by the same award.

 Clerical workers

-Clerical workers can be covered by different awards, depending on the part of the care sector they work in.
+Clerical workers can be covered by different awards, depending on the part of the sector they work in.

 • social and community services sector